AliShujjat/DropOutRatesInPakistan/Files/README.md

 ## Edu Version 3
 Top 35 feature selected attributes from the original dataset, this is to be used for exploratory data analysis.

+## Edu Version 4
+Since Edu3 contained null values, we performed preprocessing to deal with them.
+This version contains the top 35 feature selected attributes from the original dataset, this is to be used for exploratory data analysis and the Tableau dashboard.